Medical expert of the article

 First of all, any herbal cough decoctions are contraindicated in the presence of allergies and a tendency to allergic reactions.

-Licorice root is contraindicated in functional liver and/or kidney failure, elevated BP, peptic ulcer, potassium deficiency.
+Licorice root is contraindicated in cases of functional liver and/or kidney failure, high blood pressure, stomach ulcers, and potassium deficiency.

-Contraindications to the use of thyme (thyme) are: cholecystitis, peptic ulcer disease; liver and thyroid problems, take during pregnancy and lactation, as well as during menstruation.
+Contraindications for the use of thyme are: cholecystitis, gastric ulcer; problems with the liver and thyroid gland, taking during pregnancy and breastfeeding, as well as during menstruation.

-Plantain leaves, oregano and elecampane root should not be used with high stomach acidity, and chamomile flowers - with low acidity, acute cystitis and nephritis.
+Plantain leaves, oregano and elecampane root should not be used in cases of increased stomach acidity, and chamomile flowers should not be used in cases of decreased stomach acidity, acute cystitis and nephritis.

-Inflammatory diseases of the liver and kidneys, as well as arterial hypertension and children under five years of age impose a ban on the use of sage leaves.
+Inflammatory diseases of the liver and kidneys, as well as arterial hypertension and children under five years of age prohibit the use of sage leaves.

-In general, cough decoctions for children are not used before the age of three.
+In general, cough decoctions are not used for children under three years of age.

 The use of herbs can cause side effects in the form of allergies (with skin rashes and other manifestations).

-Heartburn can cause decoction of plantain and elecampane root, heaviness in the liver - mother and stepmother, edema and increased blood pressure - licorice root, nausea - thyme herb and sage.
+Heartburn can be caused by a decoction of plantain and elecampane root; heaviness in the liver - coltsfoot; swelling and increased blood pressure - licorice root; nausea - thyme and sage.

 Overdose